aimhubio/aimos/docs/source/apps/experiment_tracker.rst

 - **Single Run page:** a detailed view of a single training run
 - **Runs page:** a searchable list of all runs

-These views together with the Aim explorers provide a complete experiment tracking and management solution.
+These views together with the AimOS explorers provide a complete experiment tracking and management solution.

 Using Explorers with Experiment Tracking
 ----------------------------------------
-Aim Explorers are specialized in comparing large quantities of logs of the same type.
+AimOS Explorers are specialized in comparing large quantities of logs of the same type.

 There are wide variety of explorers available out of the box - from metrics to text to audio.